 - permanent disability,

 - compensation for lost wages, and

-Carpal tunnel syndrome (CTS) is an injury to the median nerve in the wrist caused by engaging in repetitive activities.
-It is a common occupational injury that triggers workers’ compensation benefits.
-It causes numbness, weakness, and tingling in the fingers and palm.
+CTS is an injury to the median nerve in the wrist caused by engaging in repetitive motion such as writing or typing.
+It is a common occupational injury that causes numbness, weakness, and tingling in the fingers and palm.
 The actual cause of CTS is unknown.

 The types of repetitive motion thought to cause CTS include: